 Cryptographic Storage Cheat Sheet

-This article provides a simple model to follow when implementing solutions for data at rest.
+This article provides a simple model to follow when implementing solutions to protect data at rest.

 An architectural decision must be made to determine the appropriate method to protect data at rest.
 There are such wide varieties of products, methods and mechanisms for cryptographic storage.
 This cheat sheet will only focus on low-level guidelines for developers and architects who are implementing cryptographic solutions.
 We will not address specific vendor solutions, nor will we address the design of cryptographic algorithms.